punklibrarian/ArduFrauenfelderCNC/controller/README.md

 ArduFrauenfelderCNC >> Controller Board
 =======================================
-Copyright 2011 Design Tech Industries (DTI)  & Tamworth Hackerspace
+Copyright 2012 Design Tech Industries (DTI)  & Tamworth Hackerspace

-In the 'controller' folder of this repository you can find the design files for the CNC controller board.
-You will find project files in EAGLE and KiCad formats, as well as completed gerber files for the board ready to be sent to BatchPCB, which is the the service I designed this board to use, for manufacture.
+In the 'controller' folder of this repository you can find the design files for the CNC controller board (as well as a board designed to use the Arduino Pro Micro).
+You will find project files in EAGLE and KiCad formats, as well as completed gerber files for the board ready to be sent to BatchPCB and OSH Park, which is the the services I designed this board to use, for manufacture.

 I have also added eagleUp (http://eagleup.wordpress.com) files as well as a SKP of the resulting conversion (minus parts as there aren't any at the moment).